epogrebnyak/cbr-db/deployment.md

 bankform.py was tested an works with the following MySQL versions:
 * 5.7.7 (win32), on Windows 8

-bankform.py does not works out of the box with MariaDB (some Linux distributions are shiping MariaDB instead of MySQL).
+bankform.py does not works out of the box with MariaDB (some Linux distributions are shipping with MariaDB instead of MySQL).

 ##### MySQL permissions